enckse/lockbox/README.md

-Lockbox
+lockbox
 ===

-A [pass](https://www.passwordstore.org/) inspired password manager that uses a system keyring or command for password input over using a GPG key and uses a keepass database as the backing data store.
+A [pass](https://www.passwordstore.org/) inspired password manager that uses a system keyring, command, or plaintext solution for password input (over using a gpg key only) and uses a kdbx database as the backing data store.

 [![build](https://github.com/enckse/lockbox/actions/workflows/build.yml/badge.svg)](https://github.com/enckse/lockbox/actions/workflows/build.yml)